x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/um-permissions.md

 # Unified Messaging permissions

- **Summary**: Learn about permissions that are required to manage Unified Messaging services and features in Exchange Server  or Exchange Server 2016.
+ **Summary**: Learn about permissions that are required to manage Unified Messaging services and features in Exchange Server 2016.

-The permissions required to manage Unified Messaging services and features on Mailbox servers vary depending on the procedure being performed or the cmdlet you want to run.
+The permissions required to manage Unified Messaging services and features on Exchange 2016 Mailbox servers vary depending on the procedure being performed or the cmdlet you want to run.

 > [!NOTE]
 > Unified Messaging is not available in Exchange 2019.